gnilskotina/points_memealerts/README.md

 ```
 First run the `app.py` file, then `bot.py`.
 After create browser in obs scene and paste `file:///<Index.html file location>`
 ## ▶️Usage
-Use reward with URL meme, find url <a href="https://memealerts-url-finder.netlify.app/">here</a>.
+Use reward with URL meme, url just copy with right click mouse.